cheydrick/PyVLChttp/README.txt

       happened, else the caller has to check the HTTP status and connection status every time (unless that's ok?).
 Maybe instead just check once on init and hope nothing bad happens later.
+        - I've decided how to do this.
+Let this API only return pass/fail to the caller.
+If the caller really wants to see the http status codes, they can check the last_http_status_code value.
     - Utility functions for converting file paths to MRL format
     - Utility functions for converting browse_dir() output to something useful
     - Maybe just use the json output and drop xml?